hamza3256/Micromorpher/docs/install.md

 + [node](https://nodejs.org/en/)
 + [npm](https://www.npmjs.com/)

+You will need a text editor.
+Fyi, these instructions and the code herein was written using [Atom](https://atom.io/ "Atom"), with linters and markdown packages installed.

+You will also need a browser for the demonstrations.
+You may need to clear its cache, so you might wish to consider using a different browser to the one you use for normal browsing.
+Fyi, the development tools in [Opera](http://www.opera.com/) are really nice.

 ## Run the Blockchain

 This repository uses the [embark](https://github.com/iurimatias/embark-framework) framework for smart contract deployment.
 Because it contains two separate examples of blockchain based applications (_Currency Exchanger_ and _The Answer_), you can run the blockchain from two separate places - it doesn't matter which because both places will create a blockchain that will be accessible from http://localhost:8545.